UK Labour leader Corbyn: I am ready to fight an election

-British opposition Labour leader Jeremy Corbyn said on Tuesday he was ready to fight an election and his priority was to prevent a no-deal Brexit, suggesting Labour could back any move by Prime Minister Boris Johnson to call an early poll.
+British opposition Labour Party leader Jeremy Corbyn said he was ready to fight an election but his priority was to prevent a no-deal Brexit.
+When asked if he would support an election under any circumstances, Corbyn said: "We want a general election as do all the other parties."

-Corbyn has long said he wants an election to oust the governing Conservatives, but some in his party fear Johnson will use a threatened new poll to take Britain out of the European Union without a deal by by-passing parliament.
-Corbyn, a long-standing critic of the EU, has said a general election and efforts to prevent a no-deal Brexit are not an "either or" choice, suggesting that Labour would press on with work to find ways to stop Britain from leaving the bloc without a deal even if an election campaign has begun.

-After meeting leaders of other opposition parties, Corbyn said they were "united in our opposition to Boris Johnson's plans for a no-deal".
-He added: "We are confident that the legislative route we have adopted has every chance of being successful and we are working on ways in which we can prevent Boris Johnson manipulating an election to force a no-deal Brexit.
+"Under the Fixed Term Parliament Act, it's for the prime minister to introduce a measure on this or not - he hasn't done so.
+The priority is to prevent a no-deal exit from the EU on the 31st and we'll see what happens after that," he said.
+He did not say directly if he would support a possible attempt by Prime Minister Boris Johnson to call an election: "Lets see what happens after this legislation has gone through.
+And if an election is called, I am absolutely ready to fight it."

 Also Read: Labour's Jeremy Corbyn says he wants a UK election